Heather Purvin, President

 This image has an empty alt attribute; its file name is DVWFFA-Pic.png

-Ariele began her fly fishing journey 5 years ago upon moving to Philadelphia and meeting Alysson.
+Ariele began her fly-fishing journey 7 years ago upon moving to Philadelphia and meeting Alysson.
 She finds fly fishing to be a beautiful and calming sport and says her favorite part about it is just being in nature (she has been known to wander off in order to absorb the surroundings).
 When not on the water, Ariele spends the majority of her time working towards a doctorate in Cell Biology and Regenerative Medicine at Thomas Jefferson University.
 Ariele holds a B.S. from The Pennsylvania State University and an M.S. from Temple University.

 Alysson Cwyk, Events Coordinator and e-Newsletter Editor